SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of NMC Health Plc - NMHLY

 [Click here for information about joining the class action]

-On December 17, 2019, Muddy Waters Capital issued a report alleging “serious doubts about the company’s financial statements, including its asset values, cash balance, reported profits, and reported debt levels.”
-On this news, NMC’s American Depositary Share (“ADS”) price fell $11.68 per share, or 33.68%, to close at $23.00 per share on December 17, 2019.
+On December 17, 2019, Muddy Waters Capital LLC published a detailed report alleging that NMC had misled investors and failed to disclose: (i) its lack of internal controls; (ii) de facto related party transactions; (iii) its true debt burden; (iv) its true cash-on-hand and asset values; and (v) its use of reverse factoring.
+On this news, NMC’s American depositary share (“ADS”) price fell $11.68 per share, or 33.6%, to close at $23.00 per share on December 17, 2019.

+Then, on January 8, 2020, NMC issued a press release entitled “KBBO pricing announcement” which acknowledged and downplayed the sell-off of 31.2 million shares of Company stock by two of the Company’s controlling shareholders.
+On this news, NMC’s ADS price fell $6.48 per share, or over 28.4%, to close at $16.36 per share on January 8, 2020.

+On February 14, 2020, NMC disclosed the resignation of one of NMC’s controlling shareholders as a Director of the Company, effective immediately.
+On this news, NMC’s ADS price fell $0.54 per share, or almost 5%, to close at $10.40 per share on February 14, 2020.

 The Pomerantz Firm, with offices in New York, Chicago, Los Angeles, and Paris is acknowledged as one of the premier firms in the areas of corporate, securities, and antitrust class litigation.
 Founded by the late Abraham L. Pomerantz, known as the dean of the class action bar, the Pomerantz Firm pioneered the field of securities class actions.
 Today, more than 80 years later, the Pomerantz Firm continues in the tradition he established, fighting for the rights of the victims of securities fraud, breaches of fiduciary duty, and corporate misconduct.
 The Firm has recovered numerous multimillion-dollar damages awards on behalf of class members.
 See www.pomerantzlaw.com.